paykun-code/Wordpress_v4.x_Donation/README.md

   3. Activate the plugin through the left side 'Plugins' menu in WordPress.
   4. Now you will see new menu in your Wordpress admin called 'Paykun Donation'
   6. Click on Paykun Donation > Settings
   7. Enter all the required details provided by paykun.
+Follow step 9 to check which detail is required.
-  8. Now you can see Paykun in your payment option.
+  8. Add short code [paykuncheckout] either in page or post to display payment form
   9. Save the below configuration.
       * Merchant Id                     - Staging/Production Merchant Id provided by Paykun
       * Access Token                    - Staging/Production Access Token provided by Paykun